JoeyRussoniello/frosts/docs/api_reference/dataframe_index.md

 type CellValue = string | number | boolean;
 ```

-This type ensures compatibility with ExcelScript data and simplifies custom function signatures, so you don’t need to repeatedly write out union types like string | number | boolean.
-Use `fr.CellValue` your own functions, and utilities for clean, readable code [See Example Here]().
+This type ensures compatibility with ExcelScript data and simplifies custom function signatures, so you don’t need to repeatedly write the union type `string | number | boolean`, the default type for `ExcelScript.Range.getValue()`.
+Use `fr.CellValue` write your own functions, and utilities for clean, readable code [See Example Here](#example-2-returning-a-cellvalue-per-row).

 ### `Row`